Skip to Content

 garden beds in the winter

-Adding the beds & our Vego garden beds review
+Adding the Vego beds

-So you saw a peek of the beds in a few of the pictures already, but we got two Vego Garden beds.
+You saw a peek of the beds in a few of the pictures already, but we got two Vego Garden beds.
 We chose the 17″ Tall 9-in-1 beds in Pearl White, which is really more of a beige.
+These are not cheap, but we had wooden raised beds at our old house that rotted quickly.

 I had heard a great Vego garden beds review or two.
-And they are built to last.
-20 years, to be exact.
-I also like that they are aesthetically pleasing with nice colors to choose from. they are coded with non-toxic USDA-approved paint that lasts.
+And they are built to last—20 years, to be exact.
+I also like that they are aesthetically pleasing with nice colors to choose from.
+I put these together in March in our kitchen then carried them out to the yard.
+Lots of nuts and bolts to screw in, but otherwise pretty painless to put together!

-But it also creates an ideal ecosystem within the beds for your plants to thrive.
+This method is ideal for filling your beds for many reasons.
+First, it saves money on soil.
+Filling raised beds can take A LOT of soil.
+It also creates an ideal ecosystem within the beds for your plants to thrive.
 And it also helps you convert yard waste and other things into something that helps you grow plants.

 adding a cattle panel trellis between the vego garden beds